Back Office: Inventory - Inventory Item

 8. Value on Hand – The price of the stock available.

-2. The New Inventory Item (or Update Inventory Item) pane appears.
+2. The New/Update Inventory Item pane appears.

 1. For the New Inventory Item pane, the banner message appears at the top: ‘Once the Inventory Item is created the user will not be able to Edit the Purchase Unit & Inventory Unit.
 In case you want to change, delete the Inventory Item & recreate the same.’.